B1ggDave/kotlinbyexample.github.io/examples/04_functional/03_extensionFunctions.md

 </div>

-1. We define simple models of `Item` and `Order`. `Order` can contain arbitrary `Collection` of `Item` s
+1. We define simple models of `Item` and `Order`. `Order` can contain arbitrary `Collection` of `Item`s
 2. We define extension functions for `Order` type.
 Later we call these functions directly on the instance of that type.
 3. We can also define extension properties.

 Read more about signature of [extensions](https://kotlinlang.org/docs/reference/extensions.html).
-Signature is very much like standard function or property signature, with addition that we need to specify type we're attaching function or property to.
+Signature is very much like standard function or property signature, with the addition that we need to specify the type we're attaching a function or property to.

 It is even possible to execute extensions on `null` references.
-In their implementation we can check for `null` reference and based on that we can do any arbitrary logic.
+In their implementation we can check for `null` references and based on this we can do any arbitrary logic.
 Example:

 <div class="language-kotlin" theme="idea" data-min-compiler-version="1.3">